 Interesting Facts

-- In China, royal decrees were interpreted through puns.
+- In ancient China, royal decrees were sometimes delivered using puns.

-When is Abet and Aid Punsters Day celebrated in 2022?
+When is Abet and Aid Punsters Day in 2025?

 Abet and Aid Punsters Day is observed on November 8 each year.